Liouville quantum gravity as a mating of trees: Open Questions

+Question~\ref{prob::components} is the $\SLE$ version of a well-known open question posed by Y.\ Peres for the connectivity of the graph structure of the components $\C \setminus B([0,1])$ where $B$ is a standard Brownian motion in $\C$.

-Section~\ref{subsec::topologystrengthening} discussed the problem of strengthening the topology of convergence to the peanosphere for certain discrete models, in order to understand the conformal structure of the discrete embedding.
+One very interesting question is to strengthen the topology of convergence to the peanosphere for certain discrete models, in order to understand the conformal structure of the discrete embedding.
 We remark that the number of ways to frame this problem is at least $kmn$ if one has \begin{enumerate} \item $k$ random planar map models (triangulations, quadrangulations, planar maps with unrestricted face sizes, etc.) \item $m$ ways to put a statistical physics structure on the planar map (uniform spanning tree, Ising model, three state Potts model, critical percolation, double dimer model, etc.) \item $n$ ways to embed a discrete graph ``conformally'' in the plane (circle packing, square tiling, discrete analytic mapping, Riemann conformal mapping of surface obtained by gluing unit polygons, etc.) \end{enumerate} Solving even one of these formulations would be a significant breakthrough, and given the flexibility, one can reasonably argue that the variant that is easiest to solve is the most natural one to consider.
-Section~\ref{subsec::topologystrengthening} also discussed a toy problem (involving gluing of spheres) that was somewhere in between the discrete and continuum settings.
 A variant of that problem would be to show that a simple random walk on the graph of $\delta$-area regions of Figure~\ref{fig::necklacemap} (with two regions adjacent when the boundaries intersect) scales to two dimensional Brownian motion, up to a time change.
+The correct time change should be the one which corresponds to Liouville Brownian motion, as constructed in \cite{ber2015lbm,grv2016lbm}.

+{\it Update:} The convergence of the random walk on the graph of $\delta$-area regions to Brownian motion was established in \cite{gms2017tutte}, modulo time parameterization (see further applications to random walks on planar maps in \cite{gm2017spectral}).
+The convergence was upgraded to include the time parameterization in \cite{bg2020convergence}.

 Additional problems include the following:

 \begin{problem} Use the hamburger cheeseburger machinery to strengthen the topology of convergence in a more modest (but still interesting) way: namely, show that in FK-decorated RPM, the lengths of the $k$ largest loops (together with the adjacency graph on those loops, and the areas surrounded by the loops) scale to the corresponding continuum quantities defined for CLE-decorated LQG. \end{problem}